ch007m/r-d/tap/README.md

 copy | importing 17 images...
 ```

-**NOTe**: When you deploy to a private docker registry, then provide as additional the parameter the path to the CA certificate of the registry `--registry-ca-cert-path certs/ca.crt`
+**NOTe**: When you deploy to a private docker registry, then provide as additional parameter the path to the CA certificate of the registry `--registry-ca-cert-path certs/ca.crt`

 - Export the content of the images locally under the folder `./bundle`